saisunny07/Shell_Scripting/projects/List_users/README.md

-This project is all about listing the collaborators of a git repository of an organization through api call in shell scripting.
+This project is all about listing the collaborators of a git repository of an organization through api call using shell scripting.

 GitHub api document: https://docs.github.com/en/rest?apiVersion=2022-11-28